dotnet/runtimelab/README.md

 The traces will be saved in the working directory in a file named _[timestamp]-[server|client].qvis_.

+## Switching the implementation

+The internal implementation of `QuicConnection` and related types allows switching the underlying implementation provider.
+This can be done either by explicitly passing the provider into the `QuicConnection` and `QuicListener` constructors, or overriding the default provider by setting the `DOTNETQUIC_PROVIDER` to one of the following values:

+- `managed` - (default), managed implementation with TLS backed by modified OpenSSL.
+- `managedmocktls` - managed implementation with mocked TLS.
+This works without additional dependencies, but does not interop with other implementations.
+- `msquic` - uses the `MsQuic` library.
+Needs msquic.dll to be in path.

 ## Disabling encryption

-Regardless of the TLS used, you can circumvent the encryption by defining the `DOTNETQUIC_NOENCRYPT` environment variable to something nonempty.
+Regardless of the provider used, you can circumvent the encryption by defining the `DOTNETQUIC_NOENCRYPT` environment variable to something nonempty.

 # .NET Runtime